-At Dickinson Wright, our comprehensive knowledge of all facets of health care law combined with our strong connections with government agencies allow us to efficiently manage government investigations and to skillfully negotiate innovative settlements for our clients.
+At Dickinson Wright, our comprehensive knowledge of all facets of health care law combined with our strong connections with government agencies allows us to efficiently mandate government investigations and skillfully negotiate innovative settlements for our clients.

-We have successfully represented and defended numerous individual health care professionals and practices investigated by federal, state, local, and administrative agencies for various types of wrongdoing, including Medicare/Medicaid/Tricare fraud, violations of the Anti-Kickback and Stark laws, wire fraud, conspiracy, and other types of criminal and regulatory wrongdoing.
-We have also negotiated many global settlements, a frequently beneficial process for assisting health care entities determining all imminent issues with multiple state and federal bodies.
+We have successfully represented and defended numerous individual health care professionals and practices investigated by federal, state, local, and administrative agencies for various types of wrongdoing, including Medicare, Medicaid, and Tricare fraud; violations of the Anti-Kickback and Stark laws; as well as wire fraud, conspiracy, and other types of criminal and regulatory wrongdoing.
+We have also negotiated many global settlements, a frequently beneficial process for assisting health care entities in determining all imminent issues with multiple state and federal bodies.

-• Compliance with the Anti-Kickback Law, the Stark Law, the Beneficiary Inducement Law, the False Claims Act, and Medicare and Medicaid reimbursement, including coverage, coding (i.e., CPT and HCPCS) and payment.
+• Compliance with the Anti-Kickback Statute, the Stark Law, the Beneficiary Inducement Law, the False Claims Act, and Medicare and Medicaid reimbursement, including coverage, coding (i.e., CPT and HCPCS), and payment.

-• Regulatory matters, including certification, inspections, surveys, certificates of need, provider-based status, licensure, and changes of ownership.
+• Regulatory matters, including certification, inspections, surveys, certificates of need, provider-based status, licensure, and ownership changes.

 • All aspects of government investigations, from requests for documents or subpoenas to witness interviews, negotiation with agency personnel, the structuring of plea negotiations and settlements, or trial.